 What is the Difference Between Overnight Parking and Camping?

-They don’t mind drowsy drivers using rest areas to get some sleep, because after all that’s exactly what rest areas are for.
-What they don’t want are people using rest areas for excessive recreation.
+States don’t mind drowsy drivers using rest areas to get some sleep, because after all that’s exactly what rest areas are for.
+What they don’t want are people using rest areas for excessive recreation, or hitchhikers curled up on a bench.

 But to make matters more confusing, nearly all states have implemented recreational facilities at their rest areas.
 They have installed picnic tables, cooking grills, children’s play areas, pet exercise areas, short hiking trails, scenic viewing areas, museums, art installations, even fishing decks.
 So while states are trying to discourage camping at their rest areas, they actually do encourage visitors to enjoy a wide variety of fun.